pubkey/rxdb/docs-src/docs/rx-storage-performance.md

 ## Persistend vs Semi-Persistend storages

 The "normal" storages are always persistend.
-This means each RxDB write is directly wirtten to disc and all queries run on the disc state.
+This means each RxDB write is directly written to disc and all queries run on the disc state.
 This means a good startup performance because nothing has to be done on startup.

 In contrast, semi-persistend storages like [Memory-Synced](./rx-storage-memory-synced.md) and [LokiJS](./rx-storage-lokijs.md) store all data in memory on startup and only save to disc occasionally (or on exit).
 Therefore it has a very fast read/write performance, but loading all data into memory on the first page load can take longer for big amounts of documents.
 Also these storages can only be used when all data fits into the memory at least once.
-In general it is recommened to stay on the persistend storages and only use semi-persitend ones, when you know for sure that the dataset will stay small (less then 2k documents).
+In general it is recommended to stay on the persistend storages and only use semi-persitend ones, when you know for sure that the dataset will stay small (less then 2k documents).

 ## Performance comparison